Lincoln Square Synagogue

-The Lincoln Square Synagogue is a Modern Orthodox synagogue located at 180 Amsterdam Avenue between West 68th and 69th Streets in the Lincoln Square neighborhood of Manhattan, New York City.
-Founded in 1964, the physical location of the congregation has changed several times.
-The most recent move took place in January 2013.
-The new building is the largest synagogue to be built in New York City in over 50 years.
-The current senior Rabbi is Rabbi Shaul Robinson.
+The Lincoln Square Synagogue is a Modern Orthodox congregation and synagogue located at 180 Amsterdam Avenue between West 68th and 69th Streets in the Lincoln Square neighborhood of Manhattan, New York City.

+Founded in 1964, the synagogue has moved several times; the most recent move occurred in January 2013.
+The 2013 building is the largest synagogue built in New York City in over 50 years.
+The current senior rabbi is Rabbi Shaul Robinson.

 History

 The Lincoln Square Synagogue was founded as a congregation in 1964 by Rabbi Shlomo Riskin.
-In the late 1960s, the first Orthodox Jewish women's tefillah (prayer) group was created, on the holiday of Simhat Torah at Lincoln Square Synagogue.
+In the late 1960s, the first Orthodox Jewish women's tefillah group was created, on the holiday of Simhat Torah at Lincoln Square Synagogue.